Thanks for buying a board from me! Have fun, and go slow, it’s faster.

 - Install the thermal breakers or short their terminals on the board.

 - Output and feedback hack: Solder a pair of standard 1/4W 1K resistors to the DRV+ and DRV- output and and tie them together on the other end.
 (Y-Connection) This is your output.
-From there, run a short wire to the feedback input at point 7.
+From there, run a short wire to the feedback input.

 At this point, the board should run without the output section connected.
 Inject a 100mV sine wave to the input and you should see a nice clean sine at the point where the two 1K resistors meet.